 The issue of morning coffee?
 Any of the above.

 One of the pleasures of camping is the experience of preparing and enjoying food with your partner or group, and that needs to be addressed for the eco-tents to be appealing to visitors seeking more than novelty.

+We know they fill a real need.
 International visitors flock to Everglades National Park and many want to both stay more than one day and avoid driving more than an hour to Homestead at night.
 A staff member in the camping office told me that it was not uncommon for international visitors to buy a cheap tent and sleeping bags in Homestead, camp at Flamingo and then abandon the gear rather than pack it home.

 Planning your visit to the Everglades:

 - Florida Rambler’s guide to visiting Flamingo